MenoData/Time4A/README.md

 data in parallel.
 Time4A gives you the freedom which timezone data to use.

 ## Any disadvantages?
-Yes, Time4A is rather big in terms of method count and size (although still much smaller than ICU4J).
+Yes, Time4A is rather big in terms of method count and size due to a lot of features (although still much smaller than ICU4J).
 However, you can apply Proguard to strongly shrink the size.
 And future versions of Time4A might be modularized allowing you to only install the parts you needed.

 ## Usage
 Only two steps are required before coding against the API of Time4A.